tabman83/netplanning-material-client/README.md

 # netplanning-material-client
-Client app for NetPlanning
+NetPlanning Teacher is the unofficial Telelangue app and it is available for PC, MAC, iOS, Android and Windows Phone.

 ## Source installation

-- Install dependencies: `npm install --global yo gulp bower`
+- Install dependencies: `npm install --global yo gulp bower cordova nwjs`
-- Install the generator: `npm install --global generator-gulp-webapp`

 ## Commands